Kerwood/Rtorrent-Auto-Install/README.md

 	unzip

 The script compiles and installs xmlrpc-c from svn.
-Installs rtorrent-0.9.3 and libtorrent-0.13.2, downloaded at official site.
+Installs rtorrent-0.9.3 and libtorrent-0.13.2, from github.
 Installs rutorrent-3.5 from official site.

 **Plugin List**